Stable Object Placement Planning From Contact Point Robustness: Discussion

-A supplemental video, from which \cref{fig:frontpage} is taken, is provided to illustrate the real robot experiments, highlighting a case where the robot successfully places objects in a scene and another where the robot topples the assembly when placing the last object.
+A supplemental video, from which \cref{fig:frontpage} is taken, is provided\footnote{At the following URL: http://tiny.cc/stableplacement} to illustrate the real robot experiments.
+The accompanying video highlights (i) a case where the robot successfully places objects in a scene and (ii) another where the robot topples the assembly when placing the last object.
 In the first case, when the robot placed the last object whose static robustness is deemed to be very low, a slight pose error almost caused the neighbouring object to topple, effectively validating the computed static robustness.
-In the second case, the robot created a contact with a neighbouring object when placing the last object (due to an erroneous motion trajectory), and exerted force in a direction in which an infinite amount of force could be sustained according to the computed static robustness.
+In the second case, the robot created a contact with a neighbouring object when placing the last object due to an erroneous motion trajectory.
+This contact exerted force in a direction in which an infinite amount of force could be sustained according to the computed static robustness.
 As the robot applied force, the whole structure collapsed, outlining the importance of using static robustness not only to define the placement pose, but also the approach direction of the robot when placing an object.